What does an Addiction Counselor in Illinois do? What is Their Job Role?

 - the program will focus on professional counseling rather than psychology oreducation

 - CACREP graduates statistically receive higher scores on the National Counselor Examination for Licensure and Certification (NCE).

 - the requirements for licensure will be met.

 Illinois Department of Financial and Professional Regulations (IDFPR)

 Professional Counselor Licensing and Disciplinary Board

 The Illinois Professional Counselor Licensing and Disciplinary Board focuses on the regulation of the counseling industry, overseeing licensure, practice, complaints, and disciplinary action.
 The Board oversees counseling practices, as well as advises the IDFPR Secretary on issues that affect public policy relating to the industry.
-It is their responsibility to recommend educational programs geared toward counseling careers and continuing education.
+It is their responsibility to recommend educational programs geared toward clinical mental health counseling careers and continuing education.
 The Board also monitors the performance and conduct of licensed counselors in Illinois.

 320 W. Washington Street, 3rd Floor

 Clinical supervision is a process of guided instruction and learning.
 The substance abuse counselor CADC has a unique position and great responsibility.
 Clinical supervision focuses on the skills and abilities needed in the process of delivering treatment and education.
 A clinical setting is any place or time in which the alcohol and drug counselor CADC interacts with patients, families or their problems.